HarshK200/Progress-app/README.md

   - [ ] make it so that prev open one closes when goes out of focus
   - [ ] also upon clicking somewhere randomly also closes the edit-menu
   - [ ] Make a settings modal
+- [ ] Implement a filter system that orders the board-name listed on the sidebar